 Automatically generate purchase orders

-Once you’re ready to purchase the supplies, you’ll be able to submit the items for approval.
+You can submit the items for approval once you’re ready to purchase the supplies.
 Purchase orders typically include item descriptions, quantities, and costs.

 Electronically submit approved purchase orders

 When the purchase order is approved, your team can electronically submit the order for fulfillment from directly within your property management platform.